Prop-tech iBuildNew receives $2M in latest investment round

-Victoria’s RACV has purchased a 'majority stake' in iBuildNew, an Australian property technology company in its latest $2 million funding round.
+Victoria’s RACV has purchased a stake in iBuildNew as part of the Australian property technology company's latest $2 million funding round.

 This adds to the motoring club and mutual organisation’s portfolio of consumer technology investments in the residential sector.
 Last March, RACV invested $1.85 million in property startup, Landchecker, making it the company’s second largest shareholder.